 48 Hours in Chicago is the ideal time to explore the highlights of this wonderful city.
 Check out this 48 Hours in Chicago Itinerary about the best things to do and see in Chicago.
 Enjoy!

-Hello my wonder friends!!!
+Hello, my wonder friends!!!
 As some of you know, I’m a very big fan of Musicals and Chicago remains one of my favorite ones to this day.
+While many travelers prefer a weekend in NYC or a romantic getaway in upstate NY, I’m the type who feels more at home in the wonderful city of Chicago.

 In fact, ever since I watched it (who can forget All That Jazz?), I knew that I HAD to visit this wonderful city one day so when Expedia.com asked me what my dream 48 Hours in Chicago Itinerary would look like, I was more than happy to help.

-Who here is ready to come explore the best places to visit in Chicago?
-I hope you enjoy this list my wonder friends and let me know what are some of your best recommendations!!!
+Who here is ready to come to explore the best places to visit in Chicago?
+I hope you enjoy this list, my wonder friends, and let me know what are some of your best recommendations!!!

 First things first, you’re going to need a place to stay while in Chicago.
 Since Chicago is such a big city, it can be quite difficult for first timers to find the best hotels and hostels in any specific area.